ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython_example_1.md

 {{% notice  Note%}}
 You can also output `wperf sample` command in JSON format.
 Use `--json` command line option to enable JSON output.
-{{% /notice %}}

-{{% notice  Note%}}
-Verbose mode in sampling: we've also added extra prints for verbose mode.
-Use `-v` command line option to add more information about sampling.
+Use `-v` command line option `verbose` to add more information about sampling
 {{% /notice %}}